bharathr896/embedded-linux-virtual-eth-driver/README.md

 # Embedded Linux Virtual Ethernet Driver

-This project implements a **virtual Ethernet driver** for Linux, built from scratch to explore how the kernel networking stack (`net_device`, SKBs, NAPI, rings, and ethtool) interacts with drivers.
+This project delivers a **production-style virtual Ethernet driver** for the Linux kernel.
+The driver registers a network interface (`virteth0`) and simulates NIC behavior with **TX/RX rings, NAPI support, and ethtool integration**.

-Creates a virtual NIC (`virteth0`).
-Outgoing packets are looped back into the receive path so you can test networking concepts with tools like `ping`, `tcpdump`, and `iperf` — without needing a physical NIC.
+Packets transmitted are looped back into the receive path, enabling complete testing with tools like `ping`, `tcpdump`, and `iperf3` — all without requiring physical hardware.
 ---

+## Features

 - **Network device integration**
   - Registers `virteth0` as a Linux network device.
   - Implements open/stop, transmit (`ndo_start_xmit`), and RX handling.

 - **Loopback functionality**
-  - Transmitted SKBs are cloned and injected back into the RX path.
+  - Outgoing packets are cloned and injected into the RX path
-  - Uses `eth_type_trans()` to set `skb->protocol` and hand packets correctly to the stack.
-  - Ping to self works:
-    ```bash
-    ping -I virteth0 192.168.100.1
-    ```
+  - Works seamlessly with `ping`, `iperf3`, and higher-layer protocols

 - **TX/RX ring simulation**
   - Software ring buffers mimic hardware descriptor queues.